AlexandreDecan/sismic/README.rst

 This will install the latest stable version.

 You can also install Sismic from this repository by cloning it.
-The development occurs in the *devel* branch, the latest stable distributed version is in the *master* branch.

 Starting from release 1.0.0, Sismic adheres to a `semantic versioning <https://semver.org>`__ scheme.